Contact

 Research

-Kathryn is specifically interested in the following in: i) people living with health conditions; ii) other health-related contexts:
+Kathryn is interested in using the novel definitions of loneliness and unloneliness to understand and address loneliness in: i) people living with one or more health conditions; ii) other health-related contexts, by:

-• Exploring experiences, sources and consequences of loneliness;
+• exploring experiences, sources and consequences of loneliness and unloneliness;

-• Developing, implementing and evaluating conceptually-sound and contextually-sensitive methods to identify and assess loneliness;
+• developing, implementing and evaluating conceptually-sound and contextually-sensitive methods to identify and assess loneliness and unloneliness;

-• Developing, implementing and evaluating targeted and tailored interventions to reduce loneliness.
+• developing, implementing and evaluating targeted and tailored interventions to alleviate loneliness and promote unloneliness.

 Kathryn’s wider research interests include social prescribing and health/healthcare professional behaviour change.